ManticoreGamesInc/platform-documentation/src/api/other.md

 ### `type(property)`

 Sometimes you have a variable, but you don't know exactly what type it is.
-Fortunately, Lua offers several ways of checking the type at runtime, and Core expands those with a few more!
+Fortunately, Lua offers several ways of checking the type at runtime, and Core expands those with a few more.

 ```lua
 local number = 42